YazdanRa/modern-university/README.md

 ```

-to run the project you should set your own config! now we only have a Database config to make the config you should add `DATABASE=your_database_name.sqlite3` in a `.env` file to do that just run the command bellow on your terminal
+to run the project you should set your own config!

+now we only have a Database config!

+to make thet you should insert `DATABASE=your_database_name.sqlite3` in a `.env` file, wich was handeled by `python-dotenv`

+to do that just run the command bellow on your terminal
 ```bash
 echo ‘DATABASE=database.sqlite3’ > .env
 ```

-now to create a admin user on the database by run the command bellow and make your admin user!
+now it's time to create an admin user on the database by run the command bellow and make your own admin user!
 ```bash
 python main.py createadmin
 ```

-lets run the project :)
+everything's done, lets run the project :)
 ```bash
 python main.py
 ```